AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Text Modality

-\textbf{Autoregressive Transformers.} GPT \cite{radford2018improving} proposes a generative pre-training approach to train a Transformer-based language model, where a Transformer learns to autoregressively predict the next tokens during pre-training.
-GPT-2 \cite{radford2019language} shows that GPT's approach can be effective in generating predictions for natural language processing tasks, even in a zero-shot setting.
-XLNet \cite{yang2019xlnet} is designed to enable learning of bidirectional contexts during pretraining and is built upon the Transformer-XL \cite{dai2019transformer} architecture.
+\textbf{Autoregressive Transformers.} GPT \cite{radford2018improving} is a seminal work that proposes a generative pre-training approach to train a Transformer-based language model, where a Transformer learns to autoregressively predict the next tokens during pre-training.
+Then, GPT-2 \cite{radford2019language} shows that GPT's approach can be effective in even in a zero-shot setting.
+XLNet \cite{yang2019xlnet} is designed to enable learning of bidirectional contexts during pretraining.
 BART \cite{lewis2020bart} presents a bidirectional encoder with an autoregressive decoder, enabling pre-training with an arbitrary corruption of the original text.
 T5 \cite{raffel2020exploring} proposes to treat every text processing task as a text generation task and investigates the transfer learning capabilities of the model in such a setting.
 GPT-3 \cite{brown2020language} significantly scales up the size of language models, showing large improvements overall, and achieving good performance even in few-shot and zero-shot settings.
-Notably, the ChatGPT chatbot is mainly based on GPT-3, but with further fine-tuning via reinforcement learning from human feedback (RLHF) as performed in InstructGPT \cite{ouyang2022training}.
+Notably, the original ChatGPT chatbot is mainly based on GPT-3, but with further fine-tuning via reinforcement learning from human feedback (RLHF) as performed in InstructGPT \cite{ouyang2022training}.
 Gopher \cite{rae2021scaling} investigates the scaling of Transformer-based language models (up to a 280 billion parameter model) by evaluating across many tasks.
 The training of Chinchilla \cite{hoffmann2022training} is based on an estimated compute-optimal frontier, where a better performance is achieved when the model is 4 times smaller than Gopher, while training on 4 times more data.
-PaLM \cite{chowdhery2022palm} proposes a large and densely activated language model, which is trained using Pathways \cite{barham2022pathways}, allowing for efficient training across TPU pods.
-Switch Transformer \cite{fedus2022switch} is a model with a large number of parameters, yet is sparsely activated due to its Mixture of Experts design where different parameters are activated for each input sample.
-LLaMa \cite{touvron2023llama} is trained by only using publicly available data, making it compatible with open-sourcing, and it is also efficient, outperforming GPT-3 on many benchmarks despite being much smaller.
-LLama2 \cite{touvron2023llama2} is further fine-tuned and optimized for dialogue use cases.
+PaLM \cite{chowdhery2022palm} proposes a large and densely activated language model, allowing for efficient training across TPU pods.
+Switch Transformer \cite{fedus2022switch} is a model with a large number of parameters, yet is sparsely activated due to its Mixture of Experts design where different parameters are activated for each input sample, and is thus computationally efficient despite its size.
+LLaMA \cite{touvron2023llama} is trained by only using publicly available data, making it compatible with open-sourcing, and it is also efficient, outperforming GPT-3 on many benchmarks despite being much smaller.